yellowbluesky/PixivforMuzei3/README.md

 Inspired by https://github.com/dahlia/muzei-pixiv, the aim of this app is to extend functionality and usability.

+All SNI bypass capability was contributed by @Notsfsssf, author of https://github.com/Notsfsssf/Pix-EzViewer

 Features
   - Can pull pictures from rankings, feed, or bookmarks
     - Up to 50 pictures from the latest rankings